mattermost/docs/source/configure/configuration-settings.rst

 Managed Resource Paths
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A comma-separated list of paths within the Mattermost domain that are managed by a third party service instead of Mattermost itself.
+A comma-separated list of paths within the Mattermost domain that are managed by a third-party service instead of Mattermost itself.
 Links to these paths will be opened in a new tab/window by Mattermost apps.
 For example, if Mattermost is running on ``https://mymattermost.com``, setting this to ``conference`` will cause links such as ``https://mymattermost.com/conference`` to be opened in a new window.

 When using the Mattermost Desktop App, additional configuration is required to open the link within the Desktop App instead of in a browser.
 See `here <https://docs.mattermost.com/install/desktop-managed-resources.html>`_ for more information.